Noisysundae/techmania-ns/README.md

     * Base BGA are shuffled every play, ensuring that the same base BGA is not picked twice in a row.
   * Put video files with a supported format into the *BGAs* folder.
   * **IMPORTANT:** This will remove all track's "No Video" values inside per-track settings.
-    * All other settings are still compatible work in the official build.
+    * All other settings are still compatible with the official build.
 * Add ability to use supported files inside track subfolder(s)
   * Those files are displayed, or stored into track.tech as a relative path separated by "/" (e.g. *Notes/synth_001.ogg*).
 * Disable empty hits for long notes (Hold, Drag, Repeat Hold)